JetBrains/kotlin-web-site/docs/topics/strings.md

 Strings in Kotlin are represented by the type [`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/).

-> On the JVM, a `String` in UTF-16 encoding uses approximately 2 bytes per character.
+> On the JVM, an object of `String` type in UTF-16 encoding uses approximately 2 bytes per character.
 >
 {type="note"}